bdereims/tkia/README.md

 ![tkai image](images/tkia.png)

-# Tanzu Know It All
+---

-Disclaimer: This is my repo of links, examples and best practices that I got or created about VMware Tanzu portfollio.
+***Disclaimer:*** This is my repo of links, examples and best practices that I got or created about VMware Tanzu portfollio.
 It's personnal there are no hard commitments from VMware.
 Use as is and without warranty of any kind.

 Brice